 School tours of the award-winning state-of-the-art Shoreway Environmental Center in San Carlos offer students an opportunity to learn first-hand what happens to their recyclables, yard trimmings, food scraps, and garbage at a working Materials Recovery Facility (MRF) and Transfer Station.
-Now you can do it from the comfort of your home!
+Now you can do it from the comfort of your classroom or home!

 Scroll down or click below to find more information on:

 Virtual Tour Information

 All school virtual tours are an hour and fifteen minutes long via Zoom and open to 3rd grade and up.
 Teachers can schedule a tour here.
 Tours are scheduled on a first-come, first-serve basis.

 Tours are typically held at 10am or 1pm, Monday through Friday.

 To inquire about alternative tour dates and times, please email firstname.lastname@example.org with requests.

 - Required: Pre-tour lesson for students to get them thinking about waste!
 Teachers can choose from a variety of Common Core aligned lessons provided by RethinkWaste.

 - A virtual “visit” to the Transfer Station and Materials Recovery Facility (MRF) accompanied by live narration from RethinkWaste Staff.